mlzharov/sitewalker/README.md

 -->/psf/volunteer
 ```

-Length shows the longest distance, in graph edges, between two points in the graph.
+Length shows the longest distance, in graph edges, between two nodes.
+Next goes
-Next goes the list of the path nodes.
+the list of the path nodes.

 - - -

 ## Caveats

 This program is not capable of working with dynamic sites, such as Single page
 applications.
-And makes some naive assumptions:
+It makes some naive assumptions:

-* URLs belonging to the same domain belong to the same site, which is not always true.
+* URLs from the same domain belong to the same site, which is not always true.
-* **.WWW** prefixes in domain names are ignored.
-Thus, *www.python.org* is the same
+* **.WWW** prefixes in domain names are not important.
+Thus, *www.python.org* is
-  as *python.org*.
+  the same entry as *python.org*.
 It works in most cases.
-* Parameter and query parts of URLs are ignored when comparing page addresses.
+* Parameter and query parts of an URL do not determine page addresses.
 E.g.
-  *http://example.com/* and  *http://example.com/?foo=bar* are treated as the same.
+  *http://example.com/* and  *http://example.com/?foo=bar* are treated as the
-  address.
+  same page.
+There are few web frameworks that generate different pages for
+  different queries.

 ## TODOs